 We recommend not using the Apache Tomcat Native library; this library can interfere with SSL and prevent server access via LabKey's client libraries.

 For installations using PostgreSQL as the primary database, we recommend using the latest point release of PostgreSQL 14.x (currently 14.2).

 For those who can't transition to 14.x yet, LabKey continues to support PostgreSQL 13.x, 12.x, 11.x, and 10.x, though here also we strongly recommend installing the latest point release (currently 13.6, 12.10, 11.15, and 10.20) to ensure you have all the latest security, reliability, and performance fixes.

 PostgreSQL provides instructions for how to upgrade your installation, including moving your existing data.

-For installations using Microsoft SQL Server as the primary database, we recommend using Microsoft SQL Server 2019, which we've tested on both Windows and Linux.
+Premium Editions of LabKey Server have the option of using Microsoft SQL Server databases as the primary database and as external data sources.
+For these installations, we recommend using Microsoft SQL Server 2019 , which we've tested on both Windows and Linux.

 LabKey continues to support SQL Server 2017, 2016, and 2014.
 LabKey does not support SQL Server 2012 or earlier releases.